 Re-Evaluate Course Pace and Materials

-Take inventory of all your learning materials and list what skills are essential to your student’s learning.
-Get a sense of how much time each course, lesson, quiz, etc take to better allocate resources.
+Firstly, take inventory of all your learning materials and list what skills are essential to your student’s learning.
+Get a sense of how much time each course, lesson, quiz, etc takes to better allocate resources.
 Keep in mind students will likely need more time to review the course material before moving on.

 Break Lessons into Smaller Chunks